 Kane actually appeared on only 39 percent of the directors' lists and 32 percent of the critics', indicating that the final tally isn't a consensus so much as an assemblage of those pictures that are somewhat likely to pop up on a personal list of favorites.
 In the case of Kane—an important film, yes, but how many people really believe it's the best of all time?—its presence may have more to do with obligation than affection.

 The one movie in the dueling top tens that I haven't seen is Andrei Tarkovsky's Mirror, and I'm not a big Tark fan so I don't think I'll be watching that one anytime soon.
-Mirror fans who want to tell me to try it are invited to make their case the comments.
+Mirror fans who want to tell me to try it are invited to make their case in the comments.

 Bonus link: A few years back, The Cinematheque included Reason's own Tim Cavanaugh and yours truly in a similar survey.
 You can see our picks here.
 Advance warning: Tim's list includes Planet of the Apes and mine includes Glen or Glenda.
 This may be why we didn't get invited to the Sight & Sound party.